- Version compatibility

 An egg to interface with the Kubo RPC API.
 Familiarity with it is assumed in this document, and it will be useful to be able to use this library.

 There are a few details that are unspecified or unclearly expressed in the official documentation, that may lead to bugs or a wrong interface.
 If you think you've found some error or if you've found something that can be improved in this egg, please contact me.
 If, on the other hand, you've found some error or something that can be improved with the official IPFS documentation, do contact them (for example on Discourse or directly through an issue on GitHub).
-In this latter case I would appreciate if you could let me know as well so I can be keep this egg up to date.
+In this latter case, and when relevant, I would appreciate if you could let me know as well so I can be keep this egg up to date.

 NOTE: This egg uses medea to read JSON that by default deserializes object keys as symbols, which isn't great.
-There's the possibility to change the JSON reader to use strings instead, but for now be warned: you shouldn't use this library with an untrusted IPFS node, it may crash your program.
+There's the possibility to change the JSON reader to use strings instead, but for now be warned: you shouldn't use this library with an untrusted Kubo node, it may crash your program.
 In the future the reader will be changed to read the keys as strings instead.

 The following eggs are required for using this egg: